Shuyib/mawingu-experiments/data-science-workflows/workflow3-data-driven-app/README.md

 ```

 # Reduce the size of the image
-You'll need to install the [TAR](https://dockersl.im/) and install it
+You'll need to install the [TAR](https://dockersl.im/) and install it according to the instructions in there.

 ```bash
 #generate data